chicks-net/data-curated/lottery/JACKPOT-README.md

 0 8 * * 2,5 cd /path/to/lottery && /usr/local/bin/go run jackpot-checker.go
 ```

+### Other Options

-Or use it in a systemd timer, GitHub Action, whatever floats your boat.
+You can also use systemd timers, GitHub Actions, or whatever scheduling tool
+works for your setup.

 ## Dependencies